gitoleg/bap-toolkit/tests/README.md

 11.    b = *x;
 12. }
 ```
-Our approach to this check is that if null pointer was checked - even
+Our approach to this check is that if a pointer was checked - even
 in wrong way, like in the example above - then the usage of the pointer is
 considered as a safe one.
 And vice versa - if there was no check on the pointer, before derefence                                                                 then we trigger an incident.